The singer Cher once said, "Some guy said to me: Don't you think you're too old to sing rock n roll? I said: You'd better check with Mick Jagger."

-Back in 1980 there was a hit song by country singer Johny Lee called "Looking For Love in All the Wrong Places."
-The title of the song pretty much summed up what the song was about.
+Back in 1980, there was a hit song by country singer Johny Lee called "Looking for Love in All the Wrong Places."
+The title pretty much summed up what the song was about.
 My question today is a riff on that song.
 Are we looking for the successful entrepreneur in all the wrong places?
 Do we actually have the entrepreneurial story wrong?
 The answer may surprise you.

 Wrong.
 Schramm goes on to point out that our focus on entrepreneurial youth is a mistake.
-In fact, Americans who are 35 or older are 50% more likely to start a business than their younger colleagues.
+In fact, Americans who are 35 or older are 50 percent more likely to start a business than their younger colleagues.

 And older entrepreneurs have another advantage: self-financing.
 Crowdfunding company Fundable recently put out a study showing that most entrepreneurs finance themselves through personal savings, retirement accounts, and home equity.
 These are not options usually open to the young.
 Also, the older entrepreneur is much more likely to be debt-free.